CasperDev/vz-dis-dos/doc/source/Chapter7/diskette.rst

 checksum (bytes 24 - 153) being set to X'00'.

-The sectors are not numbered consecutively around the disk, but arranged in jumps of three (see Figure 1.6).
+The sectors are not numbered consecutively around the disk, but arranged in jumps of three (see :ref:`Figure 1.6 <Figure 1.6>`).
 This achieves the effect that consecutive sectors of a track can be reached during one revolution of the disk if a certain processing time in between is not exceeded.